oracle/weblogic-deploy-tooling/site/config/target_env.md

 #### `wls_credentials_name`

 This field specifies a name for use with the WDT_MODEL_SECRETS_NAME_DIR_PAIRS environment variable to identify administration credential Secrets for the domain.
-This is useful when the those Secrets are stored in a directory that does not follow the `<directory>/<name>/<key>` convention.
+This is useful when those Secrets are stored in a directory that does not follow the `<directory>/<name>/<key>` convention.
 For more information about using the WDT_MODEL_SECRETS_NAME_DIR_PAIRS environment variable, see [Model Tokens](../model.md#model-tokens).

 #### `additional_output`